A tropical proof of the Brill-Noether Theorem: Introduction

 Our starting points are the theory of ranks of divisors on graphs, as developed by Baker and Norine in their groundbreaking paper \cite{BakerNorine07}, and Baker's Specialization Lemma \cite{Baker08}, which says that the dimension of the complete linear system of a divisor on a smooth curve over a discretely valued field is less than or equal to the rank of its specialization to the dual graph of the special fiber of a strongly semistable regular model.
 This allows one to translate geometric results about existence of special divisors between curves and metric graphs.
-For instance, when $\rho$ is nonnegative, the nonemptiness of $W^r_d$ for arbitrary $X$ implies that every metric graph $\Gamma$ of genus $g$ with rational edge lengths has a divisor of degree $d$ and rank $r$, and a rational approximation argument from \cite{GathmannKerber08} then shows that the same holds for metric graphs with arbitrary edge lengths.
+For instance, when $\rho$ is nonnegative, the nonemptiness of $W^r_d$ for arbitrary $X$ implies that every metric graph $\Gamma$ of genus $g$ with rational edge lengths has a divisor of degree $d$ and rank at least $r$, and a rational approximation argument from \cite{GathmannKerber08} then shows that the same holds for metric graphs with arbitrary edge lengths.

 For (1), the nonexistence part of the Brill-Noether Theorem, the natural implication goes in the other direction.
 Suppose $X$ has a strongly semistable regular model whose special fiber has dual graph $\Gamma$.
-If $\Gamma$ has no divisor of degree $d$ and rank $r$, then neither does $X$.
-Similarly, if there is a divisor of degree $r + \rho + 1$ on $\Gamma$ that is not contained in any effective divisor of degree $d$ and rank $r$, then there is such a divisor on $X$, and it follows that the dimension of $W^r_d(X)$ is at most $\rho$.
+If $\Gamma$ has no divisor of degree $d$ and rank at least $r$, then neither does $X$.
+Similarly, if there is an effective divisor of degree $r + \rho + 1$ on $\Gamma$ that is not contained in any effective divisor of degree $d$ and rank at least $r$, then there is such a divisor on $X$, and it follows that the dimension of $W^r_d(X)$ is at most $\rho$.
+See Section~\ref{sec:classical} for further details.

 The graph $\Gamma$ that we consider is combinatorially a chain of $g$ loops, as shown in Figure~\ref{fig:Gamma}, with generic edge lengths.
 Here, generic means that the tuple of lengths $(\ell_1,\ldots,\ell_g,m_1,\ldots,m_g)$ in $\RR_{>0}^{2g}$ lies outside the union of a finite collection of hyperplanes.
 See Definition~\ref{defn:Generic} for a precise statement.